JainUtkarsh18/Cartoonification_of_Images_using_NumPy_and_OpenCV/README.md

-# Cartoonify an Image with OpenCV in Python.
+# Cartoonify an Image using OpenCV and NumPy in Python.

 Here, I aim to transform images into its cartoon.
 Yes, I will make cartoon of the images.
 Thus, let's build a python application that will transform an image into its cartoon using OpenCV.